matthew-e-brown/dotfiles-windows/README.md

 Because of where Windows Terminal stores its `settings.json`, a hard-link has to be used.

-1. Navigate to the Windows Terminal settings directory,
-    `C:\Users\Matthew\AppData\Local\Packages\Microsoft.WindowsTerminal_[a bunch of chars]\LocalState`,
+1. Find the Windows Terminal settings directory.
+If installed from the Windows Store, it should be inside `C:\Users\Matthew\AppData\Local\Packages\` and called `Microsoft.WindowsTerminal_[some junk]`.
+You want the `LocalState` folder.
 2. Delete the `settings.json` that's already there,
 3. Replace it with a symlink using the following command:
     ```
-    > mklink /H "settings.json" "C:\Users\Matthew\.terminal-settings.json"
+    > mklink /H "[path to WindowsTerminal]\LocalState\settings.json" "C:\Users\Matthew\.terminal-settings.json"
     ```
-    (Probably best to do it in Command Prompt so we aren't messing with Terminal settings while using it)
+    - You need to use a full path for this to work
+    - It's probably best to close Windows Terminal and do this with `cmd` while you're messing with settings, just so Windows Terminal doesn't regenerate the file.